990consulting/polytropos/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Duplication and distribution of this code is strictly prohibited unless expressly authorized by Applied Nonprofit Research, LLC.

 By contributing to this repository, you agree that any and all contributions immediately become the sole property of Applied Nonprofit Research, LLC.